Q: Does your building raising and moving contractor have the reputation of quality workmanship, honesty, and dependability?

 Q: What are the reasons to move buildings or houses?

 A: Buildings of all kinds are moved because they sit on land that is more valuable without the structure or because they are in the path of highways, railroads, reservoirs, or urban renewal.
 In some cases, the intent is to actually rescue the structure by relocating it to an area where its value is increased.
+House moving is also done in order to move a house from a flood-prone area.

 Q: How far can a building be moved?